Andrea Kropp

-Andrea Kropp (June 25, 1993) is an American swimmer.
+Andrea Kropp (June 25, 1993) is an American swimmer who competed for Princeton University and the University of Southern California.
 She competed at the 2011 World University Games winning a silver medal in the 200m breast.
-She also placed third in the 200m breast at the 2012 US Olympic Swimming Trials.
-Kropp swam at Princeton University but transferred to USC to pursue making the US Olympic Swimming Team.
+In a career, high point, she placed third in the 200m breaststroke final with a 2:24.82 in the US Women's Olympic Swimming Trials for the 2012 Olympics.
+A second place finish would have qualified her for the 2012 team.